bart1259/AIWeatherCaster/README.md

 ![image](https://user-images.githubusercontent.com/21147581/167028234-c9f44bce-5497-49b1-8403-c4379a048ace.png)

 Another reason the west coast performs so poorly is the wind.
-The wind in the west coast comes from the west.
-There is no data west of the west coast, so the A.I. cannot use that information to make an accurate prediction.
+The wind in the west coast comes from the pacific ocean.
+There is no data west of the west coast, so the A.I. cannot use that information to make accurate predictions.

 All the bodies of water are outlined in a higher loss.
 This could be due to bodies of water affecting the weather in unpredictable ways.
-Alternatively, the A.I. must predict the bodies of water as zeros, which means the kernels in the CNNs might blur some of those zeros to leak out into the land portions.

 ## Conclusion

-In conclusion, the model is 62.9 percent better than the baseline model.
+In conclusion, the model is 60.8 percent better than the baseline model.
 Although the model is nowhere near as good as modern models, for the size and simplicity, it fairs pretty well.